quinn/ccf/example/content/posts/another-ppost-another.md

 ---
-title: Dis is Da Title :(
+title: Dis is Da Titel
 ---

 ## Wow a blahhhhg post!